cifanip/TBFsolver/README.md

 ### AWARD
 Best numerical code in the Netherlands for serious applications on a significant part of a large High Performance Computing system.
 [Wim Nieuwpoort Award 2107](https://www.surf.nl/en/news/2018/01/wim-nieuwpoort-award-for-research-into-bubbly-turbulence.html)

+### CITATION
+You can acknowledge the use of this code in any scientific publication/work using the following DOI: [cite](https://doi.org/10.5281/zenodo.1222098)